readium/readium-css/docs/CSS04-multicolumn_layout.md

 ## The multi-column model

-**Multi-column layout introduces a new type of container between the content box and the content, the column box.** This is a significant departure from the traditional box model.
+**Multi-column layout introduces a new type of container between the content box and the content: the column box.** This is a significant departure from the traditional box model.

 The content of a multicol element is flowed into column boxes, which are arranged into rows, like table cells (inline direction).
 Consequently: